-- 4.1.
+- 14.1.
 Post-tender negotiations for contracts below any relevant Procurement Regulations thresholds shall not be conducted where to do so might distort competition particularly with regard to price.
 In the event that post-tender negotiations are necessary following the submission of a tender, then such negotiations must only be undertaken with the tenderer who has previously submitted the most economically advantageous tender as assessed against the tender evaluation method.
 Full and proper records shall be kept of any post-tender negotiations. - 14.2.
 Unless the Section 151 Officer and the Monitoring Officer otherwise agree, any post-tender negotiations must be conducted by at least two Officers.

 - 14.3.
-If post-tender negotiations take place the relevant Senior Officer shall prepare a report to the Executive for approval before any tender is accepted - 14.4.
+If post-tender negotiations take place the relevant Senior Officer shall prepare a report to the Hub Committee and/or Council for approval before any tender is accepted - 14.4.
 The Council may require a Contractor to provide information supplementing the information provided in their tender. - 14.5.
 The Council may require a Contractor to clarify information relating to their eligibility, economic and financial standing or technical or professional ability or information included in their tender provided this does not discriminate either in favour or against the Contractor. - 14.6.
-Where any further information or post-tender negotiation results in a fundamental change to the specification or contract terms the contract shall not be awarded but shall be re-tendered.

-15. Acceptance of tenders - Most favourable tender

-- 15.1.
-A tender may not be accepted without approval Executive unless it: - (a) is within the approved budget; - (b) meets all of the tender submission requirements in Contract Procedure Rule 7.1(i); - (c) complies with the detailed specification; - (d) is the most economically advantageous tender having regard to any award criteria and the weightings applied to them; and - (e) it is not a tender qualified by reservations or statements made by the tenderer limiting any liability that the tenderer would be subject to if that tenderer is awarded the contract. - 15.2.
-A tender which meets the criteria in Contract Procedure Rule 12.1(a)-(e) shall not be accepted if the Contract Value is more than £500,000 without approval of the Executive.
+Where any further information or post-tender negotiation results in a fundamental change to the specification or contract terms the contract shall not be awarded but shall be re-tendered. - 15.
+Acceptance of tenders Most favourable tender - 15.1.
+Subject to Contract Procedure Rule 12.2 a tender may not be accepted without approval of the Hub Committee unless it: - (a) is within the approved budget; - (b) meets all of the tender submission requirements in Contract Procedure Rule 7.1(i); - (c) complies with the detailed specification; - (d) is the most economically advantageous tender having regard to any award criteria and the weightings applied to them; and - (e) it is not a tender qualified by reservations or statements made by the tenderer limiting any liability that the tenderer would be subject to if that tenderer is awarded the contract. - 15.2.
+A tender which meets the criteria in Contract Procedure Rule 12.1(a)(e) shall not be accepted if the Contract Value is more than £500,000 without approval of the Council.